-- Visit the Old Town – Go antique shopping, dine at their variety of restaurants (and there are plenty of cheap eats as well) and bask in this unique neighborhood’s bars and taverns.
-This was the historic area of the city and you’ll be able to walk down tiny cobble stone streets and see houses hundreds of years old.
-It’s a good place to see history.
+- Visit the Old Town – Go antique shopping, dine at a variety of restaurants (and there are plenty of cheap eats as well) and bask in this unique neighborhood’s bars and taverns.
+This was the historic area of the city and you’ll be able to walk down tiny cobblestone streets and see houses hundreds of years old.

-- Bern Historical Museum – Switzerland’s second largest historic museum, combining under one roof one of the country’s most important ethnographic collections together with the Bernese historical collections from prehistory to the present day.
+- Check out the Bern Historical Museum – Switzerland’s second largest historic museum, combines one of the country’s most important ethnographic collections together with the Bernese historical collections from prehistory to the present day.
 It’s closed on Mondays.

-- Zytglogge – The Clock Tower near the center of the old town, built around the turn of the 13th century, is a great thing to see.
-On the hour, every hour throughout the day, there is a stunning display of early animatronic technology.
+- See the Zytglogge – The clock tower near the center of the old town (built around the turn of the 13th century) is a great thing to see.
+Every hour on the hour, there is a stunning display of early animatronic technology.
 The clock tells time as well as the month, day, sign of the zodiac and phase of the moon.
 There are guided tours inside the tower that will let you have a look at the clockwork.

-- Hike Gurten - The Gurten is a lovely hill just outside the city.
-It features a park and great view over the city on one side and a nice panorama of the Bernese alps on the other.
-The park is visited heavily by locals to play ball, to barbecue or to just lie in the sun.
-Tourists are not an unusual sight, though this little attraction is missed by most of the many that visit the city.
+- Hike the Gurten - The Gurten is a lovely hill just outside the city.
+It features a park and great view over the city on one side and a nice panorama of the Bernese Alps on the other.
+The park is visited heavily by locals, who come to play ball, barbecue or to just lie in the sun.
+Tourists are not an unusual sight, though this small attraction is missed by most of the many that visit the city.
 Hiking paths lead in all directions and you will almost certainly stumble across some cows when walking around.